RaniaSelam/Introduction-to-encryption-on-basic-virtual-infrastructure/README.md

   <li><a href="./Part2-luks-encryption/README.md"> Part2 — LUKS disk encryption</a></li>
 </ul>

 <p>Each part builds on the previous one.
-You can explore them independently, but they're designed to work together.</p>
+You can explore them independently, but they're designed to work together. 👭🏻 </p>

 <h2> Part1 : Network segmentation & SSH hardening</h2>